Josefinekihlstrom/LauraDay/TESTING.md

 - Click on a products category name to see that it links to the products page of that category.
 - *(When logged in as a superuser)*
     - Click on the 'Edit' link to see that it links to the 'Edit Product' page of the chosen product.
+        - Make sure toast message is displayed.
     - Click on the 'Remove' link to see that it links back to the 'All Products' page after deleting the chosen product.
         - Make sure toast message is displayed.
 - *(When not logged in)*
-    - Make sure the user cannot see the edit and delete links.
+    - Make sure the user cannot see the edit and remove links.
     - Make sure that the user cannot access the edit page of a product by typing in ``/products/edit/<product sku number>`` at the end of the url.
     Instead, the user gets redirected to the login page.
 - *(When logged in as a regular user)*